 A majority of our outstanding shares of common stock present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote shall constitute a quorum.
 Abstentions and broker non-votes will be counted for purposes of determining the presence or absence of a quorum.
-Assuming a quorum is present, (1) directors shall be elected by a plurality of the votes cast in the election of directors, (2) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, (3) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, and (4) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve an amendment and restatement of our Amended and Restated 2000 Long-Term Incentive Plan.
+Assuming a quorum is present, (1) directors shall be elected by a plurality of the votes cast in the election of directors, (2) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, (3) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, (4) the affirmative vote of a majority of the shares present at the Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve, on a non-binding advisory basis, the frequency with which stockholders are provided an advisory vote on executive compensation, and (5) the affirmative vote of a majority of the shares present at the Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve an amendment and restatement of our Amended and Restated 2000 Long-Term Incentive Plan.

 With respect to Proposal 1, you may vote for all nominees, withhold your vote as to all nominees, or vote for all nominees except those specific nominees from whom you withhold your vote.
-The ten nominees receiving the most "FOR" votes will be elected.
+The nine nominees receiving the most "FOR" votes will be elected.
 Properly executed proxies marked "WITHHOLD" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated.
-Proxies may not be voted for more than ten directors and stockholders may not cumulate votes for the election of any directors.
+Proxies may not be voted for more than nine directors and stockholders may not cumulate votes for the election of any directors.

-With respect to Proposals 2, 3 and 4, you may vote for, against or abstain from voting on any of these proposals.
+With respect to Proposals 2, 3 and 5, you may vote for, against or abstain from voting on any of these proposals.